deanturpin/shh/index.md

 ## Build and run

-Just clone the repo and run `make`, which invokes all the usual CMake commands and runs the exe.
+Just clone the repo and run `make`, which invokes all the usual CMake commands and executes the binary.

 ## Building and running in a Docker container